Is a Crystal a Rock?

 An impurity is not the same as an inclusion.

 Rocks are a combination of different minerals that come together through various geological processes.
-The specific chemical composition determines the type of rock that forms.
+The minerals present and the way they’re arranged (texture) determine the type of rock that forms.

 Unlike minerals, some rocks can be organic, meaning they're made of materials that were once part of a living organism.
 Only sedimentary rocks can be organic.
 An example is coal, which formed over millions of years from compressed plants.